dud3/git-devbliss/test/pull_request_description.md

     Branch feature/test-show-pull-request-description set up to track remote branch feature/test-show-pull-request-description from origin.

-Now we create some dummy file and do a git devbliss finish to generate a pull request
+Now we create some dummy file and do a git devbliss finish to generate a pull request We should get the message, that a PullRequest.md file is missing.
    >>> sh("echo 'I am some test text' > dummy.txt")
    >>> sh("git add .")
    >>> sh("git commit -m'dummy text file'")